Lukas Haas: Music

 Haas is the drummer and pianist for The Rogues.
 He has composed parts of several film soundtracks, including Breakfast of Champions and Last Days, and performed as a guest musician on the Macy Gray album The Trouble with Being Myself and the Jet album Shaka Rock.
 In 2008, he released a solo EP.
 He appeared in the music videos for OutKast's "Roses," My Chemical Romance's "Welcome to the Black Parade," UGK's "International Player's Anthem (I Choose You)," Death Cab For Cutie's "Cath…," and Jet's "She's a Genius".

 On February 25, 2011, the media announced that Haas had released a musical collaboration with Isabel Lucas called "Made for You".
-The recorded and video clip were filmed in Lukas' LA studio, and were later revealed to be a marketing campaign of the Portuguese band The Gift for their album Explode.
+The recorded and video clip were filmed in Haas' L.A. studio, and were later revealed to be a marketing campaign of the Portuguese band The Gift for their album Explode.